aceade/tdntg/README.md

 - Current status (complete/incomplete)
 - Category (survive for X minutes, destroy X ships, destroy ALL ships, X ships must reach position A/B/C)
 - Parameters (based on the Category)

+### User Interface
+The game plays from a top-down view of a map with ships models positioned across the screen.
+The player's models will be represented by red ships, and the enemy by yellow.
+Ships whose position is not immediately known will be dimmed.
+Clicking on a player-controlled ship will allow the player to issue orders to that ship.

+### Enemy AI
+In the initial stage, the enemy ships will be stationary while attacking.
+Their criteria for choosing a target will be as follows:
+- Range
+- Threat to self
+- Is it presenting a broadside? (especially for Battleships/Battlecruisers)
+- Is it targeting me?
+- Can I damage it?

+### Friendly AI
+Player-controlled ships will eventually have some autonomy, but will be overridden by the player.